lydell/elm-watch/README.md

 ## Terminal UI

-elm-watch displays the status of each target in elm-watch.json, some timings, stats, recent events (like files that have changed) and compilation errors (if any).
+elm-watch displays the status of each target in `elm-watch.json`, some timings, stats, recent events (like files that have changed) and – of course – Elm compilation errors (if any).
 It should be pretty self explanatory.
 Use `elm-watch --help` if you wonder what some status emoji or symbol means.

 ## Browser UI